Pascati/EldoriaNotes/content/Chronicles of Eldoria/Session 28.md

 - V recognizes that we are not soldiers, but when it comes to the [[Shapes of Paracausality]], he NEEDS us on the front lines.
 - V points at a map, at a spot directly in front of the capital where there is a large field.
 - V says that curfew will probably take effect at noon-ish tomorrow
+- **What the party requests from V**
 	- Cal requests that modifications are made to the battlefield to increase our advantage
 		- The Earth Faction has been learning earthbending!
 Kaya offers to help, and Quén hypes up her abilities
 	- Quén suggests using the <span style="color:rgb(197, 124, 22)">Daylight</span> spell to give us
+		- This isn't possible, BUT apparently V has plans related to this that he can't share??
 - V says that - as much as he wants to be a friend to us - he still has a kingdom to run, so he has to put his foot down on a few things.
 He will still do what he can to be sure that our requests are met
 - [[Ozwin]] is in the barracks, rallying the troops.
 We probably won't see him until tomorrow, but
 - V has BEGRUDGINGLY reached out to [[Balthazar]], but has not heard back specifics as to how this next battle will go.
 Which likely means that we'll probably be more or less ok?